Skip to main content

 • Doc verification: Mark documents as verified so your team knows which content is current and trustworthy.

-• Collections and views: Organize documents into flexible collections, then filter, sort, and save views to keep content easy to navigate.
+• Collections and views: Organize docs into flexible collections, then filter, sort, and save views to keep content easy to navigate.

-• Recurring doc automation: Set up automated reminders to generate and fill out recurring documents like meeting agendas on a schedule.
+• Recurring doc automation: Set up automated reminders to generate and fill out recurring meeting docs on a schedule.

 Slite Integrations